GuyARoss/orbit/CONTRIBUTING.md

 # Contributing to orbit

 ### Finding a task
-Before contributing to this project, please ensure that before you have a change to submit, that an open issue first exists outlining that issue.
+Before contributing to this project, please ensure that an open issue first exists outlining that issue you plan to resolve.

 ### Running the project
 To run the project, please first download the required tools.